superit23/SwarmRobotics/README.md

 ```

-5. The robots will attempt to use WiFiTrilation servers and flock.
+5. The robots will attempt to use Wi-Fi Trilateration servers and flock.
 Use CTRL + C when you want to stop